Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 ### Automatic (Legacy)

-When you take the Attack action on your turn and attack with an Automatic weapon, you can make extra attacks up to the number in the parenthesis later on the same turn.
+When you take the  on your turn and attack with an Automatic weapon, you can make extra attacks up to the number in the parenthesis later on the same turn.
 That extra attack must be made with the *same weapon* provided the weapon has enough Ammunition for the attacks, and you don't add your ability modifier to the additional attack's damage rolls, unless that modifier is negative.

 ### Automatic (Ver 1.1)